BSc Mathematics and Philosophy / Overview

 - You will join a close-knit maths community and learn in a friendly, sociable environment with a focus on small-group teaching.

-- You will benefit from our excellent links with employers, including an annual maths-specific careers fair and an employer interview programme.
+- You will benefit from our excellent links with employers, including many of our alumni.

 The University holds undergraduate open days regularly where you have the opportunity to find out more about our courses, the support we offer and see our facilities.
 Attending an open day is a great way to find out what studying at Manchester is like.
 Find out about our upcoming open days .